If you have dreamed of being a writer, this is a quick way to get started.

 The trick is to write it down.

-You should keep a Creative Writing Journal, of your everyday scenes.
+You should keep a Creative Writing Journal, of everyday scenes.
 You can use a notebook, I pad or just type into your phone and email it to yourself.
 Use whatever seems right to you.

 Consider your writing journal as thinking on paper.